 Deployments with no available pods: What if you’ve defined a deployment, but end up with no pods running and available – meaning your app is not serving requests?
 Getting alerted on this condition means you can spring into action to find and resolve the issue.
 Is it a cluster issue?
 Is it a resource issue?
 Is it a scheduler error?
 Using the metrics and information available within Sysdig Monitor you can troubleshoot, pinpoint and solve the problem quickly.

 Whether you are operating in your own data center or in a public cloud like AWS, GCP, or Azure, we think you’ll find the capabilities of kube-state-metrics extremely useful for monitoring your Kubernetes environment.
+Existing customers or trial users can get started today – here’s an article from our support site on how.
 Adding kube-state-metrics is another important milestone for us — we hope you like it!